QubesOS/qubes-doc/DiskTRIM.md

 6. Add "discard" option to `/etc/fstab` for root device
 7. Reboot the system, verify that allow-discards is really enabled (`dmsetup table`)

-There is a [​bug affecting allow-discards option](https://bugzilla.redhat.com/show_bug.cgi?id=890533), once it will be fixed, first two steps will be no longer needed.
+There is a [bug affecting allow-discards option](https://bugzilla.redhat.com/show_bug.cgi?id=890533), once it will be fixed, first two steps will be no longer needed.